-Views on COVID-19 vaccination: Confidence, Complacency and Convenience
+Views on COVID-19 vaccination: confidence, complacency and convenience

-Participants reported a range of views on the COVID-19 vaccines, ranging from complete acceptance to fear and distrust, which are summarised in Figure 1.
-When we explored differences between pre-(September - November 2020) and post-announcement (January - March 2021) of vaccination deployment, we found participants interviewed earlier in the pandemic were generally more concerned about the vaccine and influenced by misinformation than those interviewed after the start of the vaccination roll-out.
-Those who had a more positive view of the COVID-19 vaccine (would accept a vaccine or were unsure but leaning towards accepting, n = 17) often described seeing it as way of getting out of difficult living situations that the pandemic has imposed upon them.
+Participants reported a range of views on the COVID-19 vaccines, ranging from complete acceptance to fear and distrust, which are summarised in Fig. 1.
+When we explored differences between pre-(September-November 2020) and post-announcement (January - March 2021) of vaccination deployment, we found participants interviewed earlier in the pandemic were generally more concerned about the vaccine and influenced by misinformation than those interviewed after the start of the vaccination roll-out.
+Those who had a more positive view of the COVID-19 vaccine (would accept a vaccine or were unsure but leaning towards accepting, n=17) often described seeing it as way of getting out of difficult living situations that the pandemic has imposed upon them.
 Twenty-three (72%) of 32 respondents were hesitant about accepting a COVID-19 vaccine, however, 10 (43.5%) among these reported leaning towards accepting.
+Two participants stated they would definitely not accept a COVID-19 vaccine.